Frankston

 The level of cultural diversity witnessed in Frankston was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Frankston's population has a higher than average cultural diversity, with 13.5% speaking a language other than English at home and 24.8% born overseas.
-Christianity is the predominant religion in Frankston, comprising 40.0% of its population.
-Notably, Judaism is overrepresented in Frankston at 0.3%, compared to 1.0% across Greater Melbourne.
+Frankston's cultural diversity is above average, with 13.5% speaking a language other than English at home and 24.8% born overseas.
+Christianity is the predominant religion in Frankston, comprising 40.0%.
+Judaism is overrepresented, making up 0.3% compared to Greater Melbourne's 1.0%.

 Frequently Asked Questions - Diversity